 Collaborate with us

 If you are a student or a researcher with a project you would like to undertake and looking for a host organisation, do get in touch.

-We have recently accepted students and fellows from Kent University, Sussex University, Princeton University, Harvard Law School and Yale Law School.
+We have previously accepted students and fellows from Imperial College London, Kent University, Sussex University, Princeton University, Harvard Law School and Yale Law School.

 Awards, grants and prizes

 This prize encourages work reflecting the contribution and commitment of Dr Heather Trickey to finding common ground in the field of women’s reproductive health and women’s rights.